Satisfying Client Needs:

-That's what they teach you in school, but in the world of professional copywriting you'll often be called upon to write content on subjects that are foreign to you.
+That's what you learn in school, but in the world of professional copywriting you'll often contract to write on subjects that are foreign to you.

-When you write for a client, even if you are "in the know", you still need to thoroughly research the subject just to be sure your knowledge conforms with present day facts.
-Researching topical articles is time consuming, but at least once you've done your homework you have a solid base of information to begin your client's content.
+When you write for a client, even if you are "in the know", you still need to research the subject to be sure your knowledge conforms with present day facts.
+Researching topical articles is time consuming.
+Yet, at least once you've done your homework you have a solid base of information to begin the content.

 Although writing sales copy is one of the most profitable types of copywriting, it poses special problems.
 Before you can write good sales content for a client, you have to know your abcs: